RenderQwerty/desktop-config/README.md

 # Allow members of group sudo to execute any command
 %sudo	ALL=(ALL:ALL) NOPASSWD:ALL
 ```
-Also you can execute playbook like this: `ansible-playbook -K site.yml`
+Or you can execute playbook like this: `ansible-playbook -K site.yml`

 Variables
 --------------